Practical Training for ATTs

 - TB test on at least 10 different farms

-- see at least 80 reactions to the TB test (this must include a minimum of 30 circumscribed reactions and 30 reactions with some oedema).
+- see at least 80 reactions to the TB test (this must include a minimum of 20 circumscribed reactions and 20 reactions with some oedema).
 You may count reactions which you have seen, felt and measured even if they are from a test being undertaken by another ATT or OV.
-A minimum of 15 of each type of reaction must have been independently identified and correctly recorded in tests carried out by the ATT

 - upload case logs that evidence the TB tests you have completed